TophatSynth/medic_backup/Lecture Notes/Week 2/Epithelia.md

 	- Simple cuboidal epithelium
 		- Single layer of cube cells
 		- Function: secretion and absorption of ions, solutes and water
-		- Found in all the kidney tubules! + ducts, secretory portions of small glands, and ovary surface
+		- Location: Mainly in all the kidney tubules! + ducts, secretory portions of small glands, and ovary surface
 	- Simple columnar epithelium
 		- Basal nuclei, ciliated or non-ciliated but has microvilli
 		- Function: Absorption, secretion of mucus, enzymes, etc
-		- Found in the digestive tract! + gall bladder, excretory ducts(non ciliated)
+		- Location: Found in the digestive tract! + gall bladder, excretory ducts(non ciliated)
 		- Ciliated ones found in the small bronchi and uterine tubes
 	- Simple squamous epithelium
 		- Flat cells, disc-shaped nuclei
 		- Passage of materials via diffusion and filtration
 		- Some secrete small amounts of serous fluid (mesothelium, lubricating fluid)
+			- Mesothelium lines body cavities - makes up pericardium, peritoneum, pleura
-		- Found in the glomeruli, alveoli, blood vessels, and lymphatic vessels
+		- Location: In the glomeruli, alveoli, blood vessels, and lymphatic vessels
 			- Where do you need rapid diffusion of substances?
 	- Simple pseudostratified epithelium
 		- Looks like multiple layers, but all cells are in contact with basal membrane